eduardoscsouza/FaceMatch/README.md

 *Image 2 - Depthwise Separable Convolution Representation.
 [Original Source of the Image](https://towardsdatascience.com/review-mobilenetv1-depthwise-separable-convolution-light-weight-model-a382df364b69)*

 #### *Intersection Over Union*
 To evaluate our models, we decided top use the intersection-over-union metric.
-It works by dividing the area of the intersection of the two bounding boxes by the are of their union.
+It works by dividing the area of the intersection of the two bounding boxes by the area of their union.

 <img src="./sample_imgs/iou.png" width="300" height="234"></img>